Fires and Bushfires

 Q: What can I burn outside of Fire Danger Season?

-A: Only the following materials can be burnt in built-up areas; charcoal, dry paper, dry cardboard, dry wood and dry plant material.
-When burning these items, it is illegal to cause a nuisance to neighbours and other persons in the local area.
+A: In a built-up area, charcoal is the only material allowed to be burnt.
+This can be done in a fire no bigger than 1 square metre.
+When burning, it is illegal to cause a smoke nuisance to neighbours and other persons in the local area.
 Outside of built-up areas the burning of agricultural, forestry waste or broad-acre burning may be considered as long as the relevant burning code of practice is adhered to.
 Codes of practice can be found at the following link

 Q: How do I determine if I live ‘In a Built-up area’ or ‘Outside a Built-up area?’